otrosien/tempest/README.md

 ## Install

-TBD
+Current supported versions:

+* 2.3.2

+How to obtain deliverable is TBD.

+## How it Works

+Tempest uses a pseudo Monte-Carlo search algorithm coupled with a normalizing score function to find a series of moves that should put the cluster in a more balanced state while minimizing risk and minimizing network overheard.
+The basic process looks something like this:

+1. Create an internal model of the current cluster state
+2. Randomly generate several chains of moves (grouped in batches of size `cluster_concurrent_rebalance`)
+3. Find the top N best chains that produce the best cluster state
+4. Of the top N chains, select the one that minimizes risk and network overhead
+5. Apply the first batch of the best chain

 ## Configuration

-All setting are dynamic are are reloaded for each rebalance request.
+All setting are dynamic and are reloaded for each rebalance request.
 The defaults should be reasonable for clusters of size 3 to 50 nodes.

 ### Searching